 - WGTC Unlawful Harassment Policy & Procedures

 - TCSG Student Grievance Form

 Wiregrass Georgia Technical College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the Technical College System of Georgia (TCSG) administration, please contact TCSG Student Affairs at email@example.com or complete the complaint form which can be found at the bottom of the following page: http://www.gvtc.org/stateapprovals/TCSGStudentComplaintInstructions.aspx.
+If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the Technical College System of Georgia (TCSG) administration, please contact TCSG Student Affairs at firstname.lastname@example.org, or complete the Program Integrity Complaint Form.
 Students residing outside of the State of Georgia who are taking an online course may also file a complaint with an agency located in their State.